nishanths/loupe-js/README.md

 const loupe = new Loupe(options)
 ```

-Pass in a optional `LoupeOptions` object to the constructor to customize the loupe.
+Pass in an optional `LoupeOptions` object to the constructor to customize the loupe.

 ```typescript
 type LoupeOptions = {